Particle reconstruction of volumetric particle image velocimetry with strategy of machine learning

-In terms of reconstruction quality, AI-PR shows its superiority to MART methods as shown in Fig. \ref{fig:3}.
-The quality factor $Q$ was utilized for evaluating the accuracy and stability of the new technique, which is the correlation coefficient between the synthetic and reconstructed fields.
-In Fig. \ref{fig:3}a, all the methods were tested without imaging noise.
-It is shown that AI-PR can recover the particle significantly from MLOS field.
-It has better $Q$ than MART methods.
-When ppp researches 0.25, the $Q$ remains at around 0.7 for AI-PR, while MART-10 reduces below 0.6.
-If the effect of noise is parameterized in Fig. \ref{fig:3}b at ppp = 0.15, the $Q$ reduces with increase of noise level for all methods, but AI-PR has the best stability against the biases.
+In terms of reconstruction quality, AI-PR shows its superiority to SF-MART methods as shown in Fig. \ref{fig:3a} and \ref{fig:3b}.
+The quality factor $Q$ defined in Eq.~\ref{eq:Q} is utilized for evaluating the accuracy and stability of the new technique, which is the correlation coefficient between the synthetic and reconstructed fields.

+In Fig. \ref{fig:3a}, all the methods are tested with varying particle density while without noise.
+It is shown that AI-PR can recover the particle with significant improvements from MLOS field.
+Reconstruction quality $Q$ of AI-PR is much better than that of SF-MART methods.
+When ppp reaches 0.25, the $Q$ remains at around 0.7 for AI-PR, while SF-MART-10 reduces below 0.6.
+Next, the effect of noise is parameterized in Fig. \ref{fig:3b} at a fixed particle density ppp = 0.15, the $Q$ reduces with the increase of noise level for all methods, but AI-PR has the best stability against the biases.

-When the efficiency of the calculation is concerned, the algorithms of MLOS, MART-5, MART-10 and AI-PR costed 512.5s, 5333.5s, 9881.5s, and 524.5s, respectively.
+As shown in Tab.~\ref{tab:1}, the algorithms of MLOS, SF-MART-5, SF-MART-10 and AI-PR takes wall-time as 512.5s, 5333.5s, 9881.5s, and 524.5s, respectively.
 Since AI-PR processing included the computing cost of MLOS and CNN, the actual computing time was only about 12s.
-However, it is noticed that the training of CNN costed about 16 hours for 100 epochs and the MART algorithm did not accelerate with GPU in the current work.
+However, it should be noted that although both SF-MART and the 3D CNN part in AI-PR shares the same computational complexity, leveraging the state of the art GPU computing power, the later can be highly parallel on GPU thus extremely fast while the former requires iterative calculation with dependency among voxels/pixels.
+Moreover, it is noticed that the training of CNN cost about 16 hours for 100 epochs and the SF-MART algorithm is not accelerated with GPU in the current work.